Jahfry/Miscellaneous/proxmoxVE71/README.md

 I'm using Proxmox VE 7.1 to then run multiple VMs and containers.
 These files *should* be a log of everything I did to get my system configured.

-I'm posting is for 3 reasons:

-* Log what I did in case I need to redo the install later
-* Have something others can sanity check for me
-* If it's sane, allow other folks to use it like a guide

 ---

 ## Contents: